Anorectal Malformation in Children

-What is an anorectal malformation?
+What is an anorectal malformation in children?

 Anorectal malformations are birth defects, or problems that happen as an unborn baby